 Hard to Find Skilled Workers

-Doing Shou Sugi Ban the traditional way takes skill and experience.
-Not many people know how to do it properly, so it can be harder to find someone and more expensive to hire them.
+Traditional Shou Sugi Ban is a skill and experience undertaking.
+Not many people know how to do it well, so it is harder to find someone and more expensive to hire them.

 High Starting Cost

-Even though it can save money later, the first cost is often high because it takes a lot of time and effort to do it right.
+And while it can save money in the long run, the initial cost is often high because it requires enough time and effort to do it right.

 Different Looks in the Wood